 Selecting a writing platform is an important first step.
 I use this awesome platform, but any platform of your choosing will work.
 Google Docs is a great option, and it’s free.
 Check out Grammarly as well.
 You can also use the editors within your website.
 WordPress, however, does not have an autosave function, and trust me, you want autosave.
 This will prevent a lot of late-night headaches.
 Choose a platform that has this feature!

 You’ll also want the capability to add images, videos, affiliate links, bulleted lists, and to publish directly to your website.
-A grammer and spell checker are indispensable.
+A grammar and spell checker are indispensable.
 Once you’ve chosen a writing platform, begin choosing your keywords.

 2. Find Great Keywords For SEO